Last updated: 27 March, 2023

 The term, “processing”, as used in this Policy means any action taken in respect of the data.

+Any undefined capitalized terms shall have the meaning given to them in SuperPlay Terms and Conditions.
 We may change this Policy from time to time in order to keep you apprised of our data collection and use practices.
 We encourage you to regularly visit and review this Policy to stay informed of such practices.

 Table of Contents